arildewantara/dothings.org/index.md

 ---

 **Note:** Replace the placeholder text with your actual information.
-You can also add additional sections or customize it further based on your needs.
+You can customize it further based on your needs, and make sure to include relevant information about how dark mode can be enabled on your portfolio.